 James Earp wasn’t even featured in Tombstone, and neither was his wife Bessie (JoBeth Williams), so I really appreciated seeing them included.
 I’ve always enjoyed their story, and I felt like the script gave it a nod and a little love.

 The Cowboys don’t have as much screen time either, which works here because this is really a period drama/biopic.
 Plus, their performances weren’t memorable.
-Lewis Smith is a passable Curly Bill Brocius at best; he’s no Powers Boothe – but who could be?
+Lewis Smith is a passable at best Curly Bill Brocius; he’s no Powers Boothe – but who could be?
 His character should have been able to steal the show, but he didn’t.
 And Jeff Fahey didn’t do much with the role of Ike Clanton.

 I like Joanna Going better as Josephine Marcus than Dana Delany, although neither does a particularly good a job of digging into her personality because the research and focus was all about Wyatt (read Epitaph for a stronger story!).

 The one main character I felt Wyatt Earp kind of fluffed, other than Nicholas Earp, was Mattie Blaylock/Earp (Mare Winningham).
 The script only momentarily touched on her origin, and encapsulated her in protection from the other Earp women, even blaming Wyatt for her addiction.
 Records indicate she was a violent and destructive addict throughout their entire relationship.